KlemenKobau/KlemenKobau/README.md

-### Hello

-I am a backend developer.
-Currently learning Rust and Kubernetes.
+### Hello, I am Klemen
+- Working on the CKA exam for Kubernetes
+- Learning more about linux each day
+- Testing the waters of type theory